dalgard/meteor-viewmodel/README.md

 Traditionally, the state of a component is held implicitly in the DOM.
 An element that is hidden simply has `display: none`.
 Values are retrieved manually upon use, and events are registered manually – in both cases through an element's class or id.

-With the viewmodel pattern, the state, value, and methods of a component is stored in an object – the component's **viewmodel** – and values are synchronized between this object and the DOM automatically, through something called **bindings**.
+With the viewmodel pattern, the state, value, and methods of a component is stored in an object – the component's **viewmodel** – which can be persisted across sessions or routes and read or written to by other components.
+The state and values of the viewmodel are automatically synchronized between this object and the DOM, through something called **bindings**.

 This principle reduces the amount of code in a project, because bindings are declarative, and at the same time makes components more loosely coupled, because other parts of the view hierarchy don't have to know about a component's specific markup.